-Few people enter a supermarket and always leave with only what they went for.
-Be it the box of biscuits on promotion or the sweets picked up in the queue for the cashier, there’s usually something on the checkout conveyer belt that wasn’t on the original list.
+Few people enter a supermarket and consistently leave with only what they went for.
+Be it the box of biscuits on promotion or the sweets at the counter, there’s usually something on the checkout conveyer belt that wasn’t on the original list.

-No longer are supermarkets just designed to fulfil needs.
-They’re a carefully designed journey of behavioural cues and sensory experiences with one simple aim: getting you to spend more.
+Supermarkets aren’t designed to simply fulfil needs.
+They are a carefully designed journey of behavioural cues and sensory experiences with one simple aim: getting you to spend more.

 For those of us keen to stretch our money a little further, this is bad news.
 So if we want to protect our bank balances, we need to understand what tricks of the mind our supermarkets are playing – and more importantly, how we can defend our wallets from them.

 So with that in mind, let’s go shopping.

 #1: Front-of-Store Priming